Open Now — 24/7 Plumbing

 Keep an eye on the water level in your tank to prevent it from becoming too high, which could lead to overflow issues.
 The water stop is crucial in this regard, as it should prevent the tank from filling excessively and halt the water flow at the correct level.

 Additionally, take a proactive approach in replacing worn-out parts such as flappers and valves, as these can deteriorate over time and are common culprits of leaks.
-Lastly, treat your toilet lid with care, closing it gently to avoid damaging the tank or its internal components.
+Lastly, treat your toilet lid carefully, closing it gently to avoid damaging the tank or its internal components.

 Toilet Leak Detection Made Easy